b-integrated/learny/README.md

-# Learny - An AI Agent Tool
+# Learny

-Learny is a simple Ruby-based AI agent that provides file manipulation capabilities through a conversational interface powered by Claude AI.
+## Overview
+Learny is a Ruby-based agent that uses AI to interact with your codebase.
+It can read files, list directories, edit files, and more.

 ## Features